DJDanl/cpp-docs.pt-br/docs/parallel/concrt/parallel-algorithms.md

 ##  <a name="parallel_for_each"></a> O algoritmo parallel_for_each

-O [Concurrency:: parallel_for_each](reference/concurrency-namespace-functions.md#parallel_for_each) algoritmo realiza tarefas em um contêiner iterativo, como as fornecidas pela biblioteca padrão C++, em paralelo.
+O [Concurrency:: parallel_for_each](reference/concurrency-namespace-functions.md#parallel_for_each) algoritmo realiza tarefas em um contêiner iterativo, como aqueles fornecidos pelo C++ Standard Library, em paralelo.
 Ele usa a mesma lógica de particionamento que o `parallel_for` usa o algoritmo.

-O `parallel_for_each` algoritmo se parece com a biblioteca padrão C++ [std::for_each](../../standard-library/algorithm-functions.md#for_each) algoritmo, exceto que o `parallel_for_each` algoritmo executa as tarefas simultaneamente.
+O `parallel_for_each` algoritmo é semelhante a C++ biblioteca padrão [std::for_each](../../standard-library/algorithm-functions.md#for_each) algoritmo, exceto que o `parallel_for_each` algoritmo executa as tarefas simultaneamente.
 Como outros algoritmos paralelos, `parallel_for_each` não executa as tarefas em uma ordem específica.

 Embora o `parallel_for_each` algoritmo funciona em iteradores de avanço e iteradores de acesso aleatório, ele executará melhor com os iteradores de acesso aleatório.